25 Cheap Halloween Costumes for Kids Basically Anyone Can DIY

 Toy army guy

 This creative spin on the soldier costume requires a bit of thrift shopping and a lot of green spray paint.
 Pick up a can or two along with a plastic helmet, binoculars, a vest, boots, camo pants, and a jacket.
 Spray paint the ensemble with green spray paint (you’ll need to use a layer of primer first) and make sure to get your little ranger to strike his best freeze frame army pose.
 Want to get in on the Halloween fun with your kiddos?
-Kids and grown-ups alike will love these ideas for family Halloween costumes.
+Check out our favorite DIY Halloween costumes for grown-ups.